softspiders/spring-boot-postgres-testcontainers-archunit-restful-swagger-restassured-selenium-hexagonal-todo/README.md

 </div>

 # ToDo service starter with Hexagonal architecture on Spring Boot, PostgreSQL, Flyway, Swagger, testing support based on ArchUnit, Testcontainers, REST Assured and Selenium
+## Architectural layers are divided into subprojects in one Maven monorepository.

 ## Feature tags